biomejs/website/src/content/docs/linter/rules/use-sorted-classes.md

 Notably, keep in mind that the following features are not supported yet:

-- Variant sorting (arbitrary variants are not supported yet).
+- Screen variant sorting (e.g. `md:`, `max-lg:`).
+Only static, dynamic and arbitrary variants are supported.
 - Custom utilitites and variants (such as ones introduced by Tailwind CSS plugins).
 Only the default Tailwind CSS configuration is supported.
 - Options such as `prefix` and `separator`.
-- Tagged template literals.
 - Object properties (e.g. in `clsx` calls).

 Please don't report issues about these features.